ParabolInc/parabol/CONTRIBUTING.md

 2. Click on the issue number and read the comments.
 Inside you’ll find a link to the issue’s *mission spec* which details the work to be done.

-3. If you’re interested in taking the mission, add a comment to it and tell us how many points you’re interested in doing the job for (see: [Compensation](#compensation)).
+3. If you’re interested in taking on the mission, add a comment to it and tell us how many points you’re interested in doing the job for (see: [Compensation](#compensation)).
 We’ll acknowledge that the issue now belongs to you and move it to the *Designing* column.

 4. Contribute your work along the guidelines in the mission spec.
 Once you’re done add a comment to the issue.
-We’ll look over your work and provide feedback.
+We’ll review your hard work and provide feedback.

-5. Once any feedback is addressed, we’ll assign you points to compensate you for your work, and grant you our eternal thanks!
+5. Once any feedback is addressed, we’ll assign you points to compensate you for your work, and give you our eternal thanks!

 ## If you’re a coder